beeware/beeware/docs/tutorial/tutorial-1.rst

 Install the BeeWare tools
 =========================

-First, we need to install the beeware tools and libraries.
-BeeWare provides a convenient shortcut for doing this: a ``beeware`` meta-package on PyPI that includes all the pieces you'll need to run this tutorial.
-Make sure you're in the ``beeware-tutorial`` you created in :doc:`Tutorial 0 <tutorial-0>`, with the ``beeware-venv`` virtual environment activated, and run:
+First, we need to install **Briefcase**.
+Briefcase is a BeeWare tool that can be used to package your application for distribution to end users - but it can also be used to bootstrap a new project.
+Make sure you're in the ``beeware-tutorial`` directory you created in :doc:`Tutorial 0 <tutorial-0>`, with the ``beeware-venv`` virtual environment activated, and run:

 .. tabs::